Hritika-Ratnam/Tech_Thread/README.md

-# Blog App
+# Tech Thread
-Welcome to Blog App, a full-stack blogging platform designed to offer users a seamless experience in reading, liking, and commenting on blog posts.
+Welcome to Tech Thread, a full-stack blogging platform designed to offer users a seamless experience in reading, liking, and commenting on blog posts.
 This application is built using the powerful MERN stack (MongoDB, Express, React, Node.js), with Redux Toolkit and Tailwind CSS to provide a modern, responsive interface.

 ## Key Features
 - **Authentication**: Secure user authentication using JWT and Google OAuth.